Ritchie Torres: Israel

 Torres has called himself "the embodiment of a pro-Israel progressive" and has identified as a Zionist.
 The progressive group Fairness & Accuracy In Reporting (FAIR) wrote that he is "aggressively pro-Israel".
 After winning election in 2020, he announced that he would not join The Squad, a group of left-wing Democratic representatives, because members did not vote for a resolution to condemn the Boycott, Divestment and Sanctions (BDS) movement.
-Torres has described his "revulsion" to the "extremism" of the BDS movement that he says questions the legitimacy and existence of Israel as a Jewish state.
 He has contrasted BDS's stagnancy with what he called the "path to peace" presented by the Abraham Accords.
 He supported a two-state solution for Israel and Palestine in 2022.
-Torres has said his first visit to Israel, led by the Jewish Community Relations Council in 2015, was a "life-changing experience".

 Torres has been a longtime outspoken supporter of Israel, with Politico describing him as Israel's "loudest" supporter.
 Torres has accused Senator John Fetterman's critics of attacking him for his "unapologetic pro-Israel politics" since media revelations about Fetterman's health.

 According to The Nation, Torres has received support from Ronn Torossian, a public relations executive who has been involved in Israeli right-wing politics.
 In late 2023, Torossian helped Torres create Chutz PAC, a political action committee.
 After the October 7 attacks in 2023, Torossian started a WhatsApp group called "Jews for Ritchie Torres", which Torossian and Michael Sinensky moderated.
 Torossian and Sinensky said they raised over $150,000 for Torres.
 The Nation reported that in 2023 and 2024, Torossian introduced Torres to senior Israeli government officials and American donors.
 After Zeteo reported on Torossian and Sinensky's support for Torres, Torres returned their donations.
+According to Track AIPAC, Torres has received $1.6 million from pro-Israel lobby groups as of December 2025.